Vinícius and Courtois lead Madrid to 2-0 win at Levante

 Levante coach Paco López made two substitutions in the 55th, sending on midfielder Gonzalo Melero and Jorge de Frutos, and his attack began to click.

 It was then Courtois’ time to shine.
-When Enis Bardhi’s long strike took a deflection off a Madrid player with Courtois already falling the other way, the Belgium goalie managed to get his foot on the ball anyway and tip it wide.
+When Enis Bardhi’s long strike took a deflection off a Madrid player with Courtois already falling the other way, the Belgium goalkeeper managed to get his foot on the ball anyway and send it wide.

-Courtois again had to react quickly when he rushed out to block Carlos Leclerc arriving on the left flank after Bardhi played him clear.
+Courtois again had to react quickly when he rushed out to block Carlos Clerc arriving on the left flank after Bardhi played him clear.

 Madrid, the defending champion, is undefeated in four matches this season.